 Jenny Holzer is known for her art relating to truisms.
 Her work has revolved around truisms and finding the artistic way to display them.
-Kind of blue is another such work that comprises of different aphorisms and truisms.
+Kind of blue is another such work that comprises different aphorisms and truisms.
 It combines digital technology, reflections, and a very blue theme.
-The text-based art is what is Holzer’s specialty, and she works with it along with LED, Parking meters, and billboards.
+Text-based art is Holzer’s specialty, and she works with it along with LED, Parking meters, and billboards.

-Kind of Blue is an installation that has long lanes of blue lighted text, running through the galleries of the museum.
+Kind of Blue is an installation with long lanes of blue lighted text running through the galleries of the museum.
 The lanes run through the central gallery till they reach the glass door overlooking the pond.
-The artist tells that this installation is a representation of how her career has evolved over the years, and how distinguished her work has become.
+The artist says that this installation represents how her career has evolved over the years and how distinguished her work has become.
 The text runs like a river through the clerestory gallery, and it just creates a very surreal image as it reaches that glass door and the writing reflects over the water.
 Some of these texts include GUNS MAKE WRONG RIGHT FAST and FEAR IS THE MOST ELEGANT WEAPON.

 Kind of Blue is a retrospective work and Jenny Holzer’s one of the greatest hits.
 Holzer says that the pond outside the glass walls adds a playful yet brilliant finish to the whole installation.
 The interesting thing is that the LED is not plain and boring.
-What captures the audience’s attention is the fact that there is a “party mode” as well.
+What captures the audience’s attention is that there is a “party mode”.

-Along with the intriguing music playing in the installation, there is a party mode where the LEDs move fast or flash to add in an impression or special effect.
-This just isn’t really for fun; the speed and the mode have a profound impact on the viewer; the music plays a vital role as well.
+Along with the intriguing music playing in the installation, there is a party mode where the LEDs move fast or flash to add an impression or special effect.
+This just isn’t really for fun; the speed and the mode have a profound impact on the viewer; also, the music plays a vital role.
 Another factor is that the LEDs are different in each of the seven galleries.
-The font, the size, and how the text is written varies greatly, which makes it more interesting.
+The font, the size, and how the text is written vary greatly, making it more interesting.